tamalchowdhury/tamalwebsite/blog/2020/1-30-which-nodejs-version/index.md

 This LTS version will be further supported by the Open JS foundation for the next 30 months (2 and a half years).
 So if you are building a production application, you will get support for it for the next two years and more.
 The LTS version guarantees that the software will be maintained and critical bugs will be fixed during this period of time.
 The Node JS website states that “Production applications should only use Active LTS or Maintenance LTS releases” (Node JS org, 2020).

-This all means that if today you start learning with Node JS 16, you are good to deploy a production app with this version till March 2024.
+This all means that if today you start learning with Node JS 20, you are good to deploy a production app with this version till April 2026.

 :::tip
-If today you start learning with Node JS 16, you are good to deploy a production app with this version till March 2024
+If today you start learning with Node JS 20, you are good to deploy a production app with this version till April 2026
 :::

 ## What goes into major Node releases?